yagosys/202301/userguide/03-explore-k8s/container-runtime-crio.md

     plugin_dirs = ["/opt/cni/bin/", "/usr/lib/cni/"]
 ```

-cni_default_network is the the default CNI network name to be selected.
+*cni_default_network is the the default CNI network name to be selected.
 If not set or "", then
- CRI-O will pick-up the first one found in network_dir.
+ CRI-O will pick-up the first one found in network_dir*

-for example, the /etc/cni/net.d/ has
+*for example, the /etc/cni/net.d/ has*
-00-multus.conf  10-flannel.conflist  200-loopback.conf  multus.d  whereabouts.d
+`00-multus.conf  10-flannel.conflist  200-loopback.conf  multus.d  whereabouts.d`
-. the crio will pickup 00-multus.conf for crio.network configuraiton.
+*the crio will pickup 00-multus.conf for crio.network configuraiton*

 you can use journalctl -f -u crio to check the related log messages